YubicoLabs/fido-openssh-workshop/exercises/certs/README.md

 # LargeBlobs: storing an SSH certificate on a FIDO security key

 In this exercise we are using SSH certificates to sign in to a server.
+Just like with bare SSH keys, FIDO security keys can also be used with SSH certificates.
-Using resident keys, we can always regenerate SSH key files.
+As shown in the first exercise, using resident keys, we can always regenerate SSH key files from the security key (with `ssh-keygen -K`).
-Using largeBlobs, we can also store the certificate.
+Using the FIDO largeBlobs feature, we can also store the SSH certificates on security keys.

-- use command `fido2-token -I <device>` to check if largeBlobs are supported on your security keys: (`options: largeBlobs`)
+- Use command `fido2-token -I <device>` to check if largeBlobs are supported on your security key: (`options: largeBlobs`)

 If your security key doesn't, ask your instructor for one that does.

-- generate the CA key pair (`id_userca`, `id_userca.pub`):
+- Generate the signing key for your CA (`id_userca`, `id_userca.pub`):

 ```
 ssh-keygen -t ecdsa -f ./id_userca -N '' -C ca@example.org
 ```

-Note that we store the CA private key in a file, but we might just as well have generated it on a security key.
+Note that we store the CA private key in a file, but we could also have generated it on a security key.

 - Generate a resident SSH key on a security key (`id_ecdsa`, `id_ecdsa.pub`):